sammuelyee/docs/faqs.md

 You have to differentiate between the authoring tool, which is the place where you perform the maps, which requires modern browsers, and the published maps, which people consume.
 Those maps actually work down to IE7 in most cases.

-### Has CartoDB multi-user functionalities?
+### Does CartoDB have multi-user functionalities?

-If you are interested in multi-user accounts, we offer Teams through our enterprise plans, just let us know at sales@cartodb.com.
+If you are interested in multi-user accounts, we offer Teams through our Enterprise plans, just let us know at sales@cartodb.com.

 ### Do Torque maps move polygons/polylines?